 I am in love with bread.
-I drool when I envision freshly baked loaves of sourdough.
-I jump at the chance to nibble on rosemary focaccia.
+I drool when I envision freshly baked loaves of sourdough, and I jump at the chance to nibble on rosemary focaccia.
 And when I close my eyes, I can practically taste the buttery flaky goodness of brioche.

 But just because I love to eat bread doesn’t mean that I’m an expert at making it.
 I’ve burnt more than my fair share of loaves.
 I’ve seen my homemade breads collapse and crumble into a mess in the oven.
 And I’ve pulled out rock-hard lumps that I couldn’t cut with a knife, and even if I could cut them, I’d probably chip a tooth trying to eat them.